vaughnhajra/analytics_cup_research/README.md

 Vaughn Hajra, 12/24/2025

-## Understanding the Spatial Drivers of On-Field Reaction Time
+## Quantifying the Spatial Drivers of On-Field Reaction Time
 #### Introduction

 Despite game context being central to on-field reactions, traditional reaction time is only measured in a controlled environment.
 To address this gap, I introduce a novel framework to measure on-field **defensive response latency** and **defensive response frequency**.
 Derived from raw tracking data, I extract player-level reaction events, identify the spatial drivers of response timing, and develop probabilistic player response profiles.